Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 Pros

-- Free parking — extremely rare for any downtown building
+• Free parking — extremely rare for any downtown building

-- Downtown location east of Lamar
+• Downtown location east of Lamar

 Cons

-- Freight train runs nearby and it’s loud
+• Freight train runs nearby and it’s loud

-- Small gym, unimpressive pool
+• Small gym, unimpressive pool

-- At $1,867+ for a 1BR, the pricing puts it in range of better buildings in this guide
+• At $1,867+ for a 1BR, the pricing puts it in range of better buildings in this guide

 Overall Thoughts

-The free parking is AMLI 300’s one genuine advantage.
+The free parking is AMLI 300’s one real advantage.
 That’s it.
 In a district where parking costs $75-150/month, free parking saves you $900-1,800/year.
 If that’s your dealbreaker, this solves it.

-But at $1,867+ you’re in the same price range as The Clark ($1,421+ with newer finishes) and Gables Park Plaza ($1,851+ with significantly better amenities and location).
+But at $1,867+ you’re in the same price range as The Clark ($1,421+ with newer finishes) and Gables Park Plaza ($1,851+ with better amenities and a better location).
 The building is dated, the amenities are basic, and the train noise is the same problem every other West End building has, except those other buildings offer something more for the money.
 I’d tour everything else in this guide first.

 Grocery, Dining & Daily Life in Seaholm

-The everyday stuff — groceries, coffee, somewhere to eat on a Tuesday — is better in the Seaholm District than anywhere else downtown.
+The everyday stuff is better in the Seaholm District than anywhere else downtown.
+Groceries, coffee, somewhere to eat on a Tuesday.
 And it’s not close.
 Trader Joe’s sits at ground level of the Seaholm development.
 Whole Foods is on Lamar and 5th.
 Between those two, you can handle 95% of your grocery runs on foot.

 BookPeople, Austin’s independent bookstore, is on Lamar, a 7-minute walk from the Seaholm core.
 The Austin Central Library is 5 blocks east on Cesar Chavez, and it’s worth visiting even if you don’t read.
 The rooftop garden has some of the best free views downtown.